Bitcoin is not the only cryptocurrency in the market. In fact, there are thousands of so-called “altcoins” that traders could trade or invest in.

 Most crypto traders use digital asset exchanges to buy and sell altcoins and then store their holdings in a cryptocurrency wallet.

-To purchase an altcoin, you'll need to have a cryptocurrency wallet and an account with a crypto exchange.
-Some exchanges require identity and two-step verification before you can start trading.
-On these exchanges, you can buy altcoins with a credit/debit card or by funding your account with a bank transfer.
+To purchase an altcoin, traders need to have a cryptocurrency wallet and an account with a crypto exchange.
+Some exchanges require identity and two-step verification before trading can start.
+On these exchanges, traders can buy altcoins with a credit/debit card or by funding an account with a bank transfer.

 There are also decentralised exchanges that leverage smart contracts to enable anyone with an internet connection and a crypto wallet to exchange tokens in a decentralised manner.